English Quarry/Mine/Gravel-Pit/Stoneproduction questionnaire

 www.quarryforsale.com

-• Listing quarries, mines, and gravel-pits on our portals is entirely free of charge.
+• Listing your quarries, mines, or gravel pits on our portals is completely free.

-Upon receiving your details, our team will evaluate the information to assess the potential for attracting buyers.
-We often encounter situations where initial price expectations are unrealistically high.
-To ensure an accurate valuation, we suggest either a paid official assessment from one of our experts or a complimentary evaluation based on our extensive market experience.
+Once we receive your details, our team will review the information to assess its market potential.
+We find that initial pricing expectations can sometimes be misaligned with the market; therefore, to ensure accuracy, we offer either a paid official assessment by our experts or a complimentary evaluation based on our extensive industry experience.

 • INSTRUCTIONS: Please fill out the details below as thoroughly as possible so that we can effectively evaluate your project.
 Additional information may be necessary to present your project to potential buyers, investors, or partners, so please be ready to provide legal documents and other materials that support the information you provide here.